exercism/java/concepts/switch-statement/about.md

 Starting with Java 14 (available as a preview before in Java 12 and 13) it is possible to use the "enhanced" switch implementation.

-1. You have the possiblity to assign multiple value in a sigle case.
+1. You have the possiblity to assign multiple value in a single case.
-   In the traditional switch-statement you can use fall-throught.
+   In the traditional switch-statement you can use fall-through.
 In the following example `case 1` and `case 3` will execute the same stuff.
 This is done by `case 1` not using the `break` keyword.

    ```java
    switch (number) {